Autódromo Parque de la Velocidad de San Jorge

 Autódromo Parque de la Velocidad de San Jorge is a 3.120 km motorsports circuit located near San Jorge, Argentina.
 The circuit was developed for national competitions.
 Around the circuit extends a very natural landscape, composed of important trees that give a beautiful aspect to the path, being considered as one of the best circuits in the country.

 Lap records

-The official race lap records at the Autódromo Parque de la Velocidad de San Jorge are listed as:
+As of October 2024, the fastest official race lap records at the Autódromo Parque de la Velocidad de San Jorge are listed as: